Athletic Training Program (BSAT) Wins 2020 Provost’s Assessment Award

 The bachelor’s degree program in Athletic Training (BSAT) has been named the winner of the fourth annual Provost’s Assessment Award at UA.

-Established in 2017, the Provost’s Assessment Award recognizes excellence in academic program-level assessment and improvement of student learning.
-The award winner is selected each year by the University Assessment Council from a pool of degree program assessment reports that most strongly exhibit the award criteria: meaningful, measurable, manageable, and innovative.
-The other nominees for the 2018 award were the Chemical Engineering (B.S.) and Marketing (M.S.) programs.
+The award, established by Provost Kevin Whitaker in 2017, recognizes excellence in program-level assessment and improvement of student learning outcomes (SLOs).
+Each year’s winner is selected by the University Assessment Council (UAC) from a pool of degree program assessment reports that most strongly exhibit the qualifying criteria: meaningful, measurable, manageable, and innovative.
+The other outstanding finalists for the 2020 award were the Civil Engineering BSCE and Management MA programs.